Hamilton Lie algebroids over Dirac structures and sigma models: Examples

 From the definition of the $A$-connection ${}^A \nabla$, ${}^A \nabla \omega = \calL_{\rho(e)} \omega = 0$, which is Equation \eqref{HH1} and satisfies the condition (D1).
 Equation \eqref{MM1} is Equation \eqref{HH2} under $\nabla = \rd$, which satisfies the condition (D2).
 Equation \eqref{MM2} is Equation \eqref{D04}, which is equivalent to the condition (D3).

-Thus, a momentum map is a momentum section over a Dirac structure $L_{\omega}$ with respect to an action Lie algebroie $A = M \times \mathfrak{g}$ and a Hamiltonian $\mathfrak{g}$-space is a Hamiltonian Lie algebroid. \end{example}
+Thus, a momentum map is a momentum section over a Dirac structure $L_{\omega}$ with respect to an action Lie algebroid $A = M \times \mathfrak{g}$ and a Hamiltonian $\mathfrak{g}$-space is a Hamiltonian Lie algebroid. \end{example} \fi

-\begin{example}[Bundles of Lie algebras] We list an almost trivial example.
-A bundle of a Lie algebra is a Lie algebroid with zero anchor $\rhoa=0$.
-Then, the $A$-connection is zero, ${}^A \nabla =0$, for any connection $\nabla$.
-Thus, the condition (D1) is always satisfied.
+\begin{example}[Bundles of Lie algebras] We present an almost trivial example.
+A bundle of a Lie algebra forms a Lie algebroid with a zero anchor $\rhoa=0$.
+In this case, the $A$-connection is also zero, ${}^A \nabla =0$, for any given connection $\nabla$.
+Thus, condition (D1) is always satisfied.